Toby and Rafe thought they’d fixed the hole in Toby’s ceiling;

 Yeah, turned out the target pistol was loaded.

-I’ll tell you, it really scared the shit out of us when the gun went off.
-When I finally got my hearing back and Rafe stopped crying, I figured the hole was a problem, because when my mom got home she would see it and then sure as shit Rafe and I’d be in real trouble.
-Make that, sure as shit I’d be in real trouble.
+I’ll tell you, it really scared the crap out of us when the gun went off.
+When I finally got my hearing back and Rafe stopped crying, I figured the hole was a problem, because when my mom got home she would see it and then sure as crap Rafe and I’d be in real trouble.
+Make that, sure as crap I’d be in real trouble.

 Then it started raining and a little water dripped into my bedroom through the hole in the ceiling.
 The bullet that had made the hole in the ceiling in my bedroom had gone all the way through into the roof of our house.